AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module10/ex1.md

 activity:
 ---

-# Exercise 10.1 - Introduction to Data Science
+# 10.1 - Introduction to Data Science

 ## Introduction to Data Science